ta0kira/locking-container/readme.txt

 better to have an identifiable failure point than to have a mysterious deadlock that can't be located.

-This project uses C++11 and the pthread API (Linux, FreeBSD, etc.), so this code won't work without an appropriate environment and compiler.
+This project uses C++11, so this code requires an appropriate compiler.

 To utilize this project, move the contents of the "include" directory to a convenient location, then: